 - Help develop curriculum- linked toolkit of resources to use when visiting schools (Key Stage 3, years 7-9, pupils aged 11-14)

-- Share your experiences of being a STEM Ambassador – why you signed up, what you do, how it has benefitted you
+- Share your experiences of being a STEM Ambassador in a blog, part of a webinar – why you signed up, what you do, how it has benefitted you